1. Home

 Does converting a quote update stock levels?

 Yes.
-Converting a quote creates a standard WooCommerce order, which reduces stock levels according to your WooCommerce stock management settings — the same as any other order placed through your store.
+Converting a quote creates a standard WooCommerce order, which reduces stock levels according to your WooCommerce stock management settings, the same as any other order placed through your store.

 Can I edit a quote after it has been approved?

 Yes.
-You can edit line items, pricing, notes, and the quote number on quotes in any status, including approved and expired.
+You can edit line items, pricing, and the quote number on quotes in any status, including approved and expired.
 Changes to pricing on an already-approved quote take effect when the quote is converted to an order.

 What happens to the customer’s quote if I decline it?